gkrizek/codebuild-ci-sample/README.md

 **Step 2: Get API Token**

-We must get an API token to authenticate to GitHub.
-We will reference this in our CloudFormation template so Lambda function can create Statuses.
+We must get an API token to authenticate with GitHub.
+We will reference this in our CloudFormation template so our Lambda function can create Statuses.

 To create an API token [See the GitHub documentation.](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)